 - Originals or true copies of all secondary educational records.
 (All documents in languages other than English must be accompanied by a certified translation from a NACES approved credential evaluation company.
 All documents from institutions outside the United States must be accompanied by an evaluation from a NACES approved organization).
-Applicants must meet a minimum grade point average (GPA) of 2.50 on a 4.0 scale - Official ACT or SAT scores must meet a minimum ACT composite of 18 or SAT composite of 960.
-Applicants can only waive the ACT or SAT requirement if they submit satisfactory proof of English language proficiency - Proof of English language proficiency (TOEFL, IELTS, PTE-A, or iTEP)
+Applicants must meet a minimum grade point average (GPA) of 2.50 on a 4.0 scale - Proof of English language proficiency (TOEFL, IELTS, PTE-A, or iTEP) - Letter of Recommendation\\ - The \$30 non-refundable application fee or Fee Waiver Request Form\\\ - Optional: If submitted under the Test-optional policy, official ACT or SAT scores must meet a minimum ACT composite of 18 or SAT composite of 960.

-- Personal essay

-- Letter of Recommendation

-- The \$30 non-refundable application fee or Fee Waiver Request Form